 - Use for: Research suggests that it is most effective for common colds and sore throats.
 In some cases, high andrographis dosage (3-6 g) can have fever-reducing and anti-inflammatory power similar to acetaminophen (Tylenol).

-- Forms: Because it is bitter, it is generally ingested tablet or capsule form, though extracts do exist.
+- Forms: Because it is bitter, people generally choose to ingested it in tablet or capsule form, though extracts do exist.
 It is especially effective when paired with ginseng.

 - Shop andrographis supplements